DavidWells/analytics/packages/analytics-core/README.md

 Companies frequently change analytics & collection requirements.
 This results in adding & removing analytic services a painful time consuming process.

-This library aims to solves that with a simple abstraction layer.
+This library aims to solves that with a simple pluggable abstraction layer.

 ##  Philosophy

-> You should never be locked into a tool.
+> You should never be locked into a tool

 To add or remove an analytics provider adjust the `plugins` you load into `analytics`.